 - LunaSolCal (iPhone): This App is sufficient on an iPhone to track the movements of the Sun and the Moon.

-- Lunar Phase (Android): This App is sufficient on an iPhone to track the Moon.
+- Lunar Phase (Android): This App is sufficient on on an android to track the Moon.

 Binoculars are a better choice for Moonsighting because binoculars are cheap, easy to setup and robust.
 Telescopes due to their magnification, make the field of view smaller.
 You need to understand that as the magnification increases, the field of view decreases.
 It is because things are getting bigger so you have less area which you can look at and binoculars are an excellent choice for sighting the crescent, keep these specification in mind and buy a binocular with:

 - Fully Coated/Multi-coated/Fully Multi-coated: This is the anti-reflective coating on your binocular and buy the best coating your money can buy.
 There is no universal definition of coating but check to see that you have full coating (at least).

 - Porro Prism: Purchase the binoculars with Porro prims instead of Roof prism for Moonsighting.

 - BaK4: Purchase the binoculars with BaK4 instead of BK7 for Moonsighting.